ictwise/pp3/README.md

 10. Navigate to "Deploy" tab, and from Manual deploy choose your master branch, and click "Deploy Branch".
 11. After you deployed your branch "Enable Automatic Deploys".
 12. Site is successfully deployed, any further changes will automatically be updated everytime they are commited and pushed on Github.
+13. Database passwords and details available on request.
 <br>

 # Credits